Island Clubs &

 All Kiawah women are invited to join Arts, etc., a philanthropic community of women dedicated to bringing arts education to the youth of Johns and Wadmalaw Islands.
 Members enjoy arts-based experiences and volunteer to conduct the Kiawah Art and House Tour each spring.
-Interested members are invited to learn about the group on Wednesday, Sept.
-25.

-Groups of 15-20 ladies meet monthly to enjoy casual bike rides around Kiawah Island that often include a lunch, dinner or other opportunity to have fun and socialize.
+Groups of 15-20 ladies meet monthly to enjoy casual bike rides around Kiawah Island that often include lunch, dinner, or other opportunities to have fun and socialize.
 All Kiawah women are welcome.
 The hostess for the month decides the activity and provides a meal.
 Beyond biking, some activities include kayaking, scavenger hunt, or just getting together.
 There are eleven groups of Biker Babes on the island.

 Please contact Beth Driskell at [email protected] to join.